ydLiu-HIT/deSALT/README.md

 ## Installation
 Current version of deSALT has been tested on 64-bit Linux.
-The source code is written in C, and can be directly download from: https://github.com/ydLiu-HIT/deSALT or https://github.com/hitbc/deSALT.
+The source code is written in C, and can be directly download from: https://github.com/ydLiu-HIT/deSALT.
 The makefile is attached.
 Use the make command for generating the executable file.

 ## Synopsis
 Reference genome indexing